ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 You can deploy Redis on Azure using Terraform and Ansible.

-In this topic, you will deploy Redis on a single Azure instance, and in the next topic you will deploy Redis on a single Google Cloud instance.
+In this section, you will deploy Redis on a single Azure instance.

 If you are new to Terraform, you should look at [Automate Azure instance creation using Terraform](/learning-paths/server-and-cloud/azure/terraform/) before starting this Learning Path.